The Scaling Wall

 3. Delegation with Visibility

-- Role-based access for different staff members
+- Role-based access for different staff

-- Audit trails showing who did what, when
+- Audit trails showing who did what

-- Dashboards that give you the big picture at a glance
+- Dashboards for the big picture

-- Alerts for exceptions that need your attention
+- Alerts for exceptions

 4. Data-Driven Decisions